clearbank/ozoneapi-dev-ui-portal/en-gb/docs/API Overview/pis.md

 The PISP may also opt to populate reference field on behalf of the PSU.

 ### `CreditorAccount`
 Domestic-payment-consents will only be authorised if the `CreditorAccount` details are sent or received.
-If a consent contains recipient info that does not meet this criteria then an error will be returned to the front end, the consent will remain in status `AwaitingAuthorisation` and the PSU will not be redirected.
+If a consent contains recipient information that does not meet this criteria then an error will be returned to the front end, the consent will remain in status `AwaitingAuthorisation` and the PSU will not be redirected.

 ### `Account.SchemeName`
 The only supported `Account.SchemeName` is `UK.OBIE.SortCodeAccountNumber` for both `DebtorAccount` and `CreditorAccount`.
-Any other enum provided will return error.
+Any other enum provided will return an error.

 ### `Structured Debtor Address`
-**TownName** (string, REQUIRED)
-- Description: Name of a built-up area, with defined boundaries, and a local government.
+- Description: The full postal address of the account holder.
+For UK addresses, the order of this information must be: country, town, city, state/province/municipality, street name, building number and/or name, postal code.
 - Minimum length: 1
-- Maximum length: 35

-**Country** (string, REQUIRED)
-- Description: Nation with its own government.
-- Pattern: [A-Z]{2,2}

-**PostCode** (string, REQUIRED)
-- Desciption: Identifier consisting of a group of letters and/or numbers that is added to a postal address to assist the sorting of mail.
-- Minimum length: 1
-- Maximum length: 16

-### `Debtor BIC`
-**Bic** (string, REQUIRED)
-- Description: Debitor’s Business Identifier Code (BIC).
-- Minimum length: 1

-### `Structured Creditor Address`
-**TownName** (string, REQUIRED)
-- Description: Name of a built-up area, with defined boundaries, and a local government.
-- Minimum length: 1
-- Maximum length: 35
+- Maximum length: 140

-**Country** (string, REQUIRED)
-- Description: Nation with its own government.
-- Pattern: [A-Z]{2,2}
+- Pattern: ^[a-z;A-Z,0-9,|/.|-?:().,'+_]*$

-**PostCode** (string, REQUIRED)
-- Description: Identifier consisting of a group of letters and/or numbers that is added to a postal address to assist the sorting of mail.
-- Minimum length: 1
-- Maximum length: 16

-### `Creditor BIC`
-**Bic** (string, REQUIRED)
-- Description: Creditor’s Business Identifier Code (BIC).
-- Minimum length: 1

 ## Payment dates
 Payments can be made on all days including Saturdays, Sundays and Bank Holidays.